-Applicants must submit documentation showing completion of one year of experience as a Dental Assistant under the direct supervision of a licensed Dentist.
-Applicants must be currently working for a

-Dentist and have documentation that establishes their current position.
-Applicants may substitute the one year of experience required by submitting proper documentation showing completion of an accredited Dental Assisting program.
+Applicants must attest and may be required to submit documentation showing a minimum of three months of chair-side experience as a Dental Assistant under the direct supervision of a licensed Dentist.
+Applicants must be currently working for a Dentist and have documentation that establishes their current position.
+Applicants may substitute the three months of chairside experience required by submitting proper documentation showing completion of an accredited Dental Assisting program.